Updated: February 18, 2026

 Portugal D3 Visa

-The Portugal D3 Visa is a priority settlement visa aimed at attracting highly qualified professionals to Portugal.
-Also known as the Portugal Highly Qualified Activity Visa or the Highly Qualified Individuals Work Visa, this special long-term visa can be obtained by individuals with either a confirmed work contract or a self-employed contract to provide services to a Portuguese company.
+The Portugal D3 Visa is a priority settlement visa for highly qualified professionals.
+Also known as the Portugal Highly Qualified Activity Visa or the Highly Qualified Individuals Work Visa, this special long-term visa can be obtained by individuals with either a confirmed work contract or a self-employed contract to offer services to a Portuguese company.

 Requirements for the D3 Visa include: